 This one should be used in rare cases but it’s pretty fun.
 You can use size, weight, typeface or color to highlight specific letters of the line.
 The result is a cleverly hidden message in your headline.
 In the headlines above, you can see “DUH!” and “WOW”.
 These are very simple examples, it’s more impressive when you really spend some time to make the two meanings work well together.
 For example - the last line.

 In the examples on the left side various combinations of uppercase, lowercase and small caps text are used.
 Typically, the uppercase letters are used for emphasis but it’s nice to combine them with lowercase line.
 Combination of lowercase with uppercase are usually used in western, but don't be afraid to use them in another topic.

 The result achieved in the left picture is non-typical.
 You usually see this technique used in a bold condensed sans-serif like Helvetica but don’t fall into the trap of doing what everyone else does and try it with any font you want.
 It won’t always look good, but experimenting is an important part of every design!
-The font used here is DeLarge Bold, that is difficult to read but quite attractive in small amounts.
+The font used here is DeLarge Bold, which is difficult to read but quite attractive in small amounts.
 Plus, you know, it just looks cool.
-Want to implement this technique in live text on the web?
+Want to implement this technique in the live text on the web?
 There are a few jQuery plugins making it easy, such as Lettering.js and BigText.

 This headline design is very common in magazines.
-Basically, you type something out in title case and watch the negative space formed, in our example, between the two “d’s”.
+Basically, you type something out in the title case and watch the negative space formed, in our example, between the two “ds”.
 It’s often a perfect place to put a word or two in.
 The result is a nicely integrated headline that only takes two seconds to build!
 Perfect for all those times when you need to catch your deadline.